 - Ensure that the examination room meets the requirements as explained under Sponsor Responsibilities;

-- Examinations are to be stored in a secure place (one in which no one other than the proctor has access to the examination materials);
+- Store examination materials in a secure place (one in which no one other than the proctor has access to them;

 - The supervising proctor will collect acceptance letters from candidates appearing for the examination and verify each examinee’s identity at the time of registration for the examination;